Regular Health Checks Do a Website Good

 Prime metrics for measuring the general health of a site are search rankings.
 Of course, as with a body, there isn’t just one metric to pay attention to.
 SERPs are personalized based on location, search history and preferences.
 There are multiple search verticals that may be relevant to your site which need to be monitored.
 And new technologies, such as Google Instant, can change user behavior.

 Maintaining or steadily increasing search rankings is a critical part of SEO objectives.
-Use the Keyword Manager to organize and prioritize the keywords being targeted, and leave it to the SERP Tracker to store, view and compare ranking data over time.
+Use the Keyword Manager to organize and prioritize the keywords being targeted, and leave it Google Webmaster Tools to store, view and compare ranking data over time.

 Like blood pressure or pulse, a website has vital signs that point to overall health.
 Everyone will feel the benefits of a healthy lifestyle when you keep your website running in peak condition.